patrick-mcgreal-dev/cv/src/markdown/cv.md

 My experience as a remote contractor means I'm used to working independently towards deadlines.
 I've also worked with Scrum and Agile methodology.
 When I join a new team, I'm quick to start adding value to the codebase.

-I'm originally from England, but I live and work in Sweden.
+I'm originally from England, but I've been fully resident in Sweden for over three years.

 ## Tools